 Thank you for your interest in Medallion Press.
 Here are a few rules to follow when submitting a manuscript to us for consideration:

-- All work should be submitted by e-mailing a cover letter, a one-to-three-page synopsis, and the first three chapters of your manuscript, each as a Microsoft Word attachment, to emily(at)medallionmediagroup.com.
-Text should be formatted in the industry standard of double-spaced Times New Roman 12-point font.
+- All work should be submitted by e-mailing a cover letter, a one-to-three-page synopsis, and the first three chapters of your manuscript, each as a Microsoft Word attachment.
+Text should be formatted in the industry standard of Times New Roman 12-point font.
+Our e-mail address is emily(at)medallionmediagroup.com.
 Please note that we no longer accept paper submissions.

 - The e-mail’s subject line should include the following: (1) title of the work, (2) genre (and, if applicable, subgenre), and (3) word count.
 (Example: Cradle Lake, horror, 80,000 words.)

-Fiction: fantasy, historical, horror, literary, mainstream, mystery, paranormal, romance, science fiction, suspense, thriller, YA (for ages 14+), YA-YA (YA by young adults, ages 12-19), upmarket and commercial
+Fiction: fantasy, historical, horror, literary, mainstream, mystery, paranormal, romance, science fiction, suspense, thriller, YA, YA-YA (YA by young adults, ages 12-19)

-Nonfiction (agented only, please): autobiography, celebrity, upmarket and commercial, design, fitness, humor, inspirational, memoir, sports, survivor, and more.
-Please query emily(at)medallionmediagroup.com.
+Nonfiction (agented only, please): autobiography, celebrity, design, fitness, humor, inspirational, memoir, sports, survivor, and more.
+Please query emily(at)medallionpress.com.

 Word Count Limits